Jo-aileen/brunomarinho.com/about/index.md

 shownav: true
 ---

 I am an MA student in Visual and Media Anthropology at the Freie Universitaet Berlin.
-My current research is focused on the way that noncitizen youth use media for political participation. <a href="http://photos.brunomarinho.com" target="_blank">Amateur Photographer</a> and <a href="/writing">Writer</a>.
-Born and raised in a small paradise called <a href="http://en.wikipedia.org/wiki/Angra_dos_Reis" target="_blank">Angra dos Reis</a> in the Rio de Janeiro, Brazil.
+I was born in Germany, raised in Kentucky, and spent several years living in Turkey (Istanbul, Kayseri, and Ankara).
+My current research is focused on the way that noncitizen youth use media for political participation.

-Currently helping <a href="http://www.trycelery.com" target="_blank">Celery</a> in the big mission of disrupt the future of crowdfunding.
-Trying to get a US Work Visa (Should probably do some voodoo next year).
-Doing remote work from in Rio and often travelling to San Francisco.
+Outside of academics, I am a lover of libraries and oil painting.

-A Chemex and Espresso lover.
-Used to be a drummer of a Brazilian pop/rock band but now only playing air drums.
+This site is a place for thoughts, ideas, projects, readings, and collaborations.
+Please get in touch if you would like to work together.

-Visit my <a href="www.linkedin.com/in/brunomarinho" target="_blank">Linkedin</a> to know a bit more about my career as a designer.
+Visit my <a href="www.linkedin.com/in/joannathompson5/" target="_blank">Linkedin</a> for more information about my academic and occupational background.